This quick and easy 30-minute red lentil and spinach curry recipe is a reliably tasty and healthy vegan dinner without added oil or coconut milk.

 Cilantro.
 This is an optional ingredient because it can be challenging to find in certain seasons, and some people don't like it.
 In that case, you can add it as a garnish.
 If you are a cilantro lover, you can add it with spinach.

-Instructions and pro tips
+Instructions and Pro Tips

 Step 1: Heat a large pan, soup pot, or Dutch oven over medium heat.
 Cook for 3-4 minutes, stirring constantly.
 Add the curry powder, garam masala, salt, 1 tablespoon of lemon zest, and red chili (if using).